Roof Repair in Winter During and After Snow and Ice Storms

-Getting on an icy roof during or after a wintry storm is a dangerous task, but one that occasionally must be done when:
+Getting on an icy roof during or after a winter storm is a dangerous task, but one that occasionally must be done when:

-- Ice dams force water to back up beneath shingles and leak into your home
+- Ice dams form and force water to back up beneath shingles and leak into your home

-- High winds blow shingles or other roofing material from the roof deck exposing it to the elements
+- High winds blow shingles or other roofing material exposing the roof deck to the elements

-- Large branches have fallen onto the roof causing damage that must be repaired or temporarily covered
+- Large branches fall onto the roof causing damage that must be repaired or temporarily covered

 Equipment Needed for Winter Roof Repair